crate/cratedb-guide/docs/integrate/opentelemetry/index.md

 observability tools.

 The [OpenTelemetry Collector] and its [Prometheus Remote Write Exporter] can be used to submit and store [metrics] data into CrateDB.
+Alternatively, you can use [Telegraf].

 :::{rubric} Synopsis
 :::